koajs/koala/CONTRIBUTING.md

 ## [Blockers](https://github.com/koajs/koala/milestone/1)

-We are working on [Koa 2](https://github.com/koajs/koala/issues/17) support, along with some related maintenance tasks.
+We are working on maintenance tasks related to [Koa 2](https://github.com/koajs/koala/issues/17) support.
 Please review the blocking issues linked above if you'd like to help.
 Feel free to contribute to other issues that aren't blockers, though keep in mind that blockers may need to be fixed first.

 ## [Pull Requests](https://github.com/koajs/koala/pulls)